jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_data/record.rst

 sidecar records:

 * all observed timestamps and their clock domains;
-* the preferred capture time chosen for correlation;
 * timestamp provenance statistics;
 * frames recorded and queue overruns;
 * stereo eye order and calibrated latency;